ubirch/ubirch-meta/README.md

 If at a later stage you would like to re-run the build because some of the libraries/repositories have changed, run `./build.sh -u -a` which includes a `git pull` step.

+For running a complete rebuild, cleaning the registry, run `./build.sh -c -u -a`, which will prompt you before executing the `rm` commands for cleanup, then update the repository and do a complete rebuild.

 > The build script will clone the source directories directly into this directory.
 Ignore them unless you want to work on them!
 > Don't forget to commit changes back into the repository.